 Katie-Ellen: I am so sorry.
 It is a grief like nothing else.
 I know this from personal experience.
-But in answer to your question, no, I think based on your cards here, The Fool card especially, says the little one’s returned to source, held safely again in the palm of the Universe, or God, whatever you like to call it.
+But in answer to your question, no, I think based on your cards here, there is no ghost.
+The Fool card especially, says the little one’s returned to source, held safely again in the palm of the Universe, or God, whatever you like to call it.
 The Tower and the 9 Swords, I see as reflections of you, and the aftermath of a shock-wave.
 You do not want to think of the baby stuck and trapped at your side, being a soul too small to know why.
 You can make a shrine inside yourself, in your heart, with a candle there to light the way back to life one day for that little soul, and in that way, you can be the baby’s very own guardian angel for all time.

 Questioner: I love that idea!
 But why do my children keep wanting to touch my tummy?

-Katie-Ellen Maybe it’s like an echo location.
-Your children are responding to your grief and they feel the source of it, whether instinctively or because you have told them.
-They’re wanting to ‘rub it better.’, wishing to comfort you and wanting to be reassured themselves that everything’s all right.
+Katie-Ellen I think that perhaps your children are responding to your grief and they feel the source of it, whether instinctively or because you have told them.
+They’re wanting to ‘rub it better.’, wishing to comfort you and also they want to be reassured themselves that everything’s all right.

 Questioner: So not a ghost then?